Transport in New Zealand

 Transport in New Zealand consists of a variety of roads, sailing, buses, ferries, and railways, both light and heavy.
 Before Europeans arrived, Māori either walked or used watercraft on rivers and along the coasts.
-European shipping and railways revolutionised the transport of goods and people, before themselves being overtaken by road and air transport, which are now the dominant forms.
-Bulk freight still continues to be transported by coastal shipping and by rail, and there are attempts to (re)introduce public transport as a major transport mode in the larger population centres.
+European shipping and railways revolutionised the transport of goods and people, before themselves being overtaken by road and air transport.
+Bulk freight still continues to be transported by coastal shipping and by rail.

-Historically very car-dependent, transport funding in New Zealand is still heavily dominated by money for road projects - in 2010 the government proposed to spend $21 billion on roading infrastructure after 2012, yet only $0.7 billion on other transport projects (public transport, walking and cycling).
-This was criticised by opponents as irresponsible, in light of increasing fuel prices and congestion.
 Public transport is primarily a local government responsibility, while state highways are the responsibility of central government.

 Road transport

 A bullock wagon in the Canterbury Region in the 1880s.
 Their tracks later often formed the first roads.